 - We aim always to deliver what we promise.
 We acknowledge when we cannot and communicate what we will do in a clear, engaging and transparent way. - We are visible as leaders.
-We engage with staff and listen to each other, our patients, service users, residents and staff. - We communicate clearly to prevent misunderstanding, taking time to check that people know what is being asked of them, as well as appreciating what they ask of us. - We acknowledge when things have gone wrong and act in a way that creates a fair and just culture.
+We engage with staff and listen to each other, our patients and service users. - We communicate clearly to prevent misunderstanding, taking time to check that people know what is being asked of them, as well as appreciating what they ask of us. - We acknowledge when things have gone wrong and act in a way that creates a fair and just culture.